ketan70/monkcommerce_task/README.md

 #### That's it!
 You should now be able to run the Django server and call an API using the localhost URL.

 I have developed different applications for fetching and API, and for the API, I have added the necessary data manually.
 I will share the final version of the project with you tomorrow after merging the data models in Django.
+Due to my college assignments, I am unable to work on the project with the given time constraints.
+However, I have completed the development of different applications for fetching and API.